sallydinh02/RAG-PDF-Web-Q-A/README.md

 # RAG-Langchain-project

+## Steps to run the code (install docker first):

+docker build -t ragproject .

+docker run -p 8501:8501 ragproject

-Steps to run the project:
+## Steps to run the project (without docker):

 cd to the project